 Technological advancement is very unpredictable, yet simultaneously very steady.
-Even so, as long as we remember to let go and allow this evolution to take place in due time, things will unfold in the right way.
-ISOs are just the tip of the iceberg when it comes to new-and-improved ways of accomplishing a technical task.
+Even so, as long as we remember to let go and allow this evolution to occur in due time, things will unfold in the right way.
+ISOs are just the tip of the iceberg for new and improved ways of accomplishing a technical task.

 Thus, in summary: